shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-and-ad-tech-glossary.md

 ### recency capping

 A way to limit the showing of an ad over time.
-For example, an advertiser might want to avoid showing an ad to a specific [user ID](online-advertising-and-ad-tech-glossary.md#unique-user-id) more than once per hour.
+For example, an advertiser might want to avoid showing an ad to a specific [user ID](#unique-user-id) more than once per hour.

 ### retargeting

-[Targeting](online-advertising-and-ad-tech-glossary.md#ad-targeting) users who have performed an action in the past, who may therefore be more likely to perform the same or a similar task in the future.
-For example, an advertiser might wish to put a <a href="online-advertising-and-ad-tech-glossary.md#ID-00000189__ID-00000651" class="xref">segment pixel</a> on their website and then target users who have visited the website in the past because they are more likely to make a purchase.
+[Targeting](#ad-targeting) users who have performed an action in the past, who may therefore be more likely to perform the same or a similar task in the future.
+For example, an advertiser might wish to put a [segment pixel](#segment-pixel) on their website and then target users who have visited the website in the past because they are more likely to make a purchase.

 ### remnant inventory

-Inventory sold after [premium inventory](online-advertising-and-ad-tech-glossary.md#premium-inventory) has been pre-sold by a direct salesforce.
+Inventory sold after [premium inventory](#premium-inventory) has been pre-sold by a direct salesforce.
 Remnant inventory is sometimes synonymous with real-time inventory, and is often the target of programmatic buying.
 Because remnant has an unnecessarily negative connotation, other terms that have